Occupy movement: 26 November to 31 December 2011

-1 January 2012 to 2016
+2012 and 2013

 On 2 January 2012, Occupy Nigeria began, sparked by Nigeria's President Goodluck Jonathan announcing the ending of fuel subsidies in the country.
 There was support from the global movement, but most of the activity took place in Nigeria itself, with a report from CSM saying strikes were effectively shutting down whole cities.
 On 16 January Jonathan responded by announcing he would bring prices back down by partially restoring the fuel subsidy.

 While students have been involved with Occupy since its inception, early 2012 has seen increasing formal interaction between the Occupy movement and academia.
 In the US, universities including Columbia and Roosevelt have begun offering courses about the movement, in the case of Columbia the course includes field work where students join in with Occupy activities.
 In Great Britain, Occupy's outwork teams are planning school visits to give talks about the movement and related issues.

 On 23 January, EGT LLC (Export Grain Terminal) and the International Longshore and Warehouse Union (ILWU) reached a tentative agreement, mediated by Washington state governor Christine Gregoire.
 The agreement resolved a year-long dispute, paving the way for ILWU Local 21 workers to work inside the $200 million grain terminal at the Port of Longview in south-west Washington state.
 This came after "Occupy the Ports" protests which shut down multiple ports on the west coast of the United States on 12 December.
 The goals of those protests included support of longshoremen and truckers in disputes with EGT and terminal operator SSA Marine (partially owned by Goldman Sachs).